A zero-dimensional approach to Hermitian codes: Introduction

-\begin{definition} We say that codes $\mC, \mathcal{D} \subseteq \F^n$ are \textbf{strongly isometric} if the codewords of $\mC$ are obtained by multiplying the codewords of $\mathcal{D}$ by a vector of $\F^n$ whose components are all different from zero. \end{definition}
+\begin{definition} We say that codes $\mC, \mathcal{D} \subseteq \F^n$ are \textbf{strongly isometric} if the codewords of $\mC$ are obtained multiplying component-wise the codewords of $\mathcal{D}$ by a vector of $\F^n$ whose components are all nonzero. \end{definition}

-\begin{remark} The strong isometry is an equivalence relations on the set of codes in $\F^n$.
-Strongly isometric codes have the same dimension, the same minimum distance and the same weight distribution.
+\begin{remark} The strong isometry is an equivalence relation on the set of codes in $\F^n$.
+Strongly isometric codes have the same dimension and the same minimum distance.
+Moreover, a strong isometry preserves the support of the codewords and, in particular, the number of minimum-weight codewords of a code.
 Codes $\mC$ and $\mathcal{D}$ are strongly isometric if and only if their dual codes $\mC^\perp$ and $\mathcal{D}^\perp$ are strongly isometric. \end{remark}

-Let $\Pro^r$ be the projective $r$-dimensional space over $\F$.
-Denote by $C \subseteq \Pro^r$ a connected smooth curve defined over $\F$\footnote{The curve $C$ could be not defined over $\F$, but only over the algebraic closure $\overline{\F}$ of $\F$.} and assume $C$ to be a complete intersection.
-Choose any subset $B \subseteq C(\F)$ of $\F$-rational points of $C$ and pick out an integer $d>0$.
-Finally, consider the linear map (where $|B|$ denotes the cardinality of $B$) which evaluate a degree $d$ homogeneous form on $C$ at the points appearing in $B$.
-Being a vector subspace of $\F^{|B|}$, the image of $\mbox{ev}$, say $\mathcal{C}$, is a linear code of lenght $|B|$ over the finite field $\F$ (see \cite{Ste} for an introduction on codes from a geometric point of view).
-Recently A. Couvreur showed in \cite{c} that a lower bound on the minimum distance of $\mathcal{C}^\perp$ can be derived in terms of $d$ and the projective geometry of $B$ (for instance, the existence in $B$ of $d+2$ collinear points).
+Let $\Pro^r$ be the projective $r$-dimensional space over $\F$, and let $C \subseteq \Pro^r$ be a connected smooth curve defined\footnote{The curve $C$ could be not defined over $\F$, but only over the algebraic closure $\overline{\F}$ of $\F$.} over $\F$.
+Assume that $C$ is a complete intersection.
+Choose any subset $B \subseteq C(\F)$ of $\F$-rational points of $C$ and an integer $d>0$.
+Finally, consider the linear map ($|B|$ denotes the cardinality of $B$) which evaluates a degree $d$ homogeneous form on $C$ at the points appearing in $B$.
+Being a vector subspace of $\F^{|B|}$, the image of $\mbox{ev}$, say $\mathcal{C}$, is a linear code of length $|B|$ over the finite field $\F$.

+Recently, A. Couvreur showed in \cite{c} that a lower bound on the minimum distance of $\mathcal{C}^\perp$ can be expressed in terms of $d$ and the projective geometry of $B$ (for instance, the existence in $B$ of $d+2$ collinear points).
 Codes arising from geometric constructions are known to have good parameters for applications and a wide literature on the topic is available (see in particular \cite{Ste} and \cite{Sti}).
-However, it should be pointed out that the construction just presented have not been widely investigated in the past, even if based upon a well-studied geometric setup.